Siegfried Jerusalem

 Siegfried Jerusalem (born 17 April 1940) is a German operatic tenor.
 Closely identified with the heldentenor roles of Richard Wagner, he has performed Siegfried, Siegmund, Lohengrin, Parsifal, and Tristan to wide acclaim.
 Since the 1990s, he has focused on lieder, particularly those by Strauss, Mahler and Schumann.

 Beginnings

 Jerusalem was born at Oberhausen, and studied piano, violin and bassoon at the Folkwangschule in Essen.
-He began his career as bassoonist, being engaged in Hof in 1961 and for the next ten years in Reutlingen: from 1971–77, he was attached to the Radio Symphony Orchestra of the South-German Radio in Stuttgart.
+He began his career as bassoonist, being engaged in Hof in 1961 and for the next ten years in Reutlingen: from 1971 until 1977, he was attached to the Radio Symphony Orchestra of the South-German Radio in Stuttgart.
 In 1971, he also began taking voice lessons with Hertha Kalcher of Stuttgart.
 In 1975, when due to perform in the orchestra of a television production of Der Zigeunerbaron, he stood in for the tenor Franco Bonisolli at the last minute.